 Where, Demo123 is the Resource Group name, test45 is the Azure SQL Server Database name in my case.
 Make sure to change the resource group and database server name based on yours.

-Once you will run the above script, It will reset the password for your Azure SQL Server Database successfully and you will get the below Output.
+Once you run the above script, It will successfully reset your Azure SQL Server Database password and get the below Output.

 ResourceGroupName : Demo123